AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 If you have already set up a GitHub account, you can use that to login, or simply close the window come back to finishing the setup later.

 <img src="screenshots/windows/gitkraken_launch.png" alt="GitKraken launch window" width="500">

+For more information on setting up a GitHub account and the initial GitKraken setup, see our [GitHub Setup instructions](setup_github.md).

 ## A suitable text editor